Winklepicker: Names

 The extremely pointed toe was called a winkle picker because, in England, periwinkle snails ("winkles") were a popular seaside snack which is eaten using a pin or other thin pointed object to carefully extract the soft parts out of the coiled shell.
 The same practice led to the figurative phrase "to winkle something out".
 Other countries used other names for the same style, usually similarly humorous.
 In some parts of the United States, they are called "roach stompers" because of their ability to kill a roach in a corner.
 In Norway and Sweden, they were called "mosquito chasers" (myggjagere; myggjagare).

 History

 Origins

 Winklepickers, inspired by the Polish poulaines worn by the medieval French nobility, were a conspicuous contrast to the brothel creepers worn by Teddy Boys.
 The male shoes were lace-up Oxford style with a low heel and an exaggerated pointed toe.
-A Chelsea boot style (elastic-sided with a two-inch—later as much as two-and-one-half-inch—Cuban heels) was notably worn by the Beatles but although it had a pointed toe, was not considered to be a winklepicker.
+A Chelsea boot style (elastic-sided with a two-inch—later as much as two-and-one-half-inch—Cuban heel) was notably worn by the Beatles but although it had a pointed toe, was not considered to be a winklepicker.
 Winklepicker shoes were also worn by Teddy Girls as well as being a fleeting fashion for young women generally.